AnonymityName/ReoDedup/README.md

-# FaDedup
+# ReoDedup

-Here is the source code of FaDedup, which is a prototype system designed for distributed primary storage systems coupled with local deduplication.
+Here is the source code of ReoDedup, which is a prototype system designed for distributed primary storage systems coupled with local deduplication.

-Next you will see the instructions for installing and runnig FaDedup.
+Next you will see the instructions for installing and runnig ReoDedup.

 ## Installation

-We developed FaDedup on Ubuntu 20.04.
+We developed ReoDedup on Ubuntu 20.04.

 ### Ceph